skranz/skranz.github.com/_posts/2019-06-30-FindingEconomicArticles2.md

 [https://ejd.econ.mathematik.uni-ulm.de](https://ejd.econ.mathematik.uni-ulm.de)

-(I was very positively surprised how is it was to change http to https using [certbot](https://certbot.eff.org/)).
+(I was very positively surprised how easy is it was to change http to https using [certbot](https://certbot.eff.org/)).
 Some colleagues told me that they could not access the app under the originally posted link:

 [http://econ.mathematik.uni-ulm.de:3200/ejd/](http://econ.mathematik.uni-ulm.de:3200/ejd/)